 Japan's culinary history has been boiling and broiling for hundreds of years, getting ready to please every taste bud on every palette.
 Today, Tokyo stands as one of the world's culinary capitals, exporting chefs, and attracting foodies by the millions.
 Every city and region boasts its own distinct traditions, from preparation methods, to new ingredients.
 There's a lot to explore here, so dive right in!

 Welcome to Japan!
-Your adventures will begin when you are met at the exit to customs at Narita Airport.
-Your driver will be waiting for you as you enter into the arrivals lobby holding a sign with your name on it.
-You will transfer by private vehicle to your accommodation in Tokyo, making for a smooth and relaxing start to your trip.
-Narita Airport is some 40 miles to the east of Tokyo, so journey time is in the region of 90 minutes (dependent upon traffic).
+Your adventure begins upon arrival at Tokyo's Narita Airport.
+Your driver will be waiting for you as you enter into the arrivals lobby, holding a sign with your name on it.
+You will be transferred by private vehicle to your accommodation in Tokyo, making for a smooth and relaxing start to your trip.
+Narita Airport is located 40 miles to the east of Tokyo, so this journey will be in the region of 90 minutes, dependent upon traffic.
 Sit back, relax and enjoy the views of Tokyo's skyscrapers as you approach the city.
 (This service is on a private basis.)

 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.